0P3N50URC3-F0R3V3R/SBRW-COMPILED/README.md

 # SBRW-COMPILED
-this is the NFW world (Soapbox Racing) precompiled version, all it needs just a database and openfire setup.
+this is the NFSW world (Soapbox Racing) precompiled version, all it needs just a database and openfire setup.

 Check the RELASES section ---------->